3 years full-time

 Our teaching is designed to help you develop yourself as a critical thinker and researcher.
 You'll take part in sociological debates and develop your ability to craft arguments and express complex ideas.

-We offer a personal approach to teaching.
 Across a large part of your course you'll be taught through lectures that will introduce you to the main themes of each module, and small seminar groups, working with a member of staff who's an expert in the topic you're studying.

 The law elements of your course are delivered through problem-based learning (PBL).
 This method will develop your skills of analysis, reasoning and judgement.
 Through this approach you'll also develop communication and project management skills that will enhance your effectiveness in the world of work.
 This learning will be supported through large group plenary sessions to embed your understanding and develop your critique of legal concepts.

-Our staff are ready to offer support and guidance throughout your studies.
-You'll also be allocated a personal supervisor who's there to make sure you're making the most of your time at York.
+Our staff are ready to offer support and guidance throughout your studies; you'll also be allocated a personal supervisor who's there to make sure you're making the most of your time at York.
 We also run a regular Sociology and Criminology Hour - an informal session that covers topics relating to your skills and future career, as well as events for you to engage with our academic community, alumni and partners from outside the University.

 In your first year, you can expect: